gvero89/WordPress_vs_Kali/README.md

 > Objective: Find, analyze, recreate, and document **three vulnerabilities** affecting an old version of WordPress

 ## Pentesting Report

+For these assigment three vulnerabilities that were affecting an old version of WordPress were found:

 1. Vulnerability: Stored XSS in WP

     In a Post XSS <script>alert(document.cookie);</script> in the comments section: